Contactless Bank cards

 You can still use your EZ-Link or NETS FlashPay functionality on your co-brand bank card for retail purchases, provided you have not obtained a refund of the remaining value in the EZ-Link or NETS FlashPay purse.

-You are able to remove a card previously registered to your SimplyGo account via the “My Cards” page on the SimplyGo app.
+You can remove a card previously registered to your SimplyGo account via the “My Cards” page on the SimplyGo app.
 Once the selected card is removed, all transactions and travel histories of the card cannot be viewed from the app.

 Using mobile payment for transit usage is the same as your contactless bank card.
 You can use the below mobile payment modes%:

-Simply add a Mastercard or Visa bank card to any of the mobile payment modes listed above and start using it for transit.
+Simply add your American Express, Mastercard or Visa bank card to any of the mobile payment modes listed above and start using it for transit.
+For American Express contactless cards, you may add the card to Apple Pay, Google Pay and Samsung Pay.
 To ensure smoother usage of mobile payments, please take note of the following:

 1. Tap in and out using the same mobile payment mode and mobile device, with the same card